sebanc/brunch/README.md

 - "rtl8723de": enable this option if you have a rtl8723de wireless card/adapter,
 - "rtl8812au": enable this option if you have a rtl8812au wireless card/adapter,
 - "rtl8821ce": enable this option if you have a rtl8821ce wireless card/adapter,
+- "rtl8821cu": enable this option if you have a rtl8821cu wireless card/adapter,
 - "rtl88x2bu": enable this option if you have a rtl88x2bu wireless card/adapter,
 - "rtbth": enable this option if you have a RT3290/RT3298LE bluetooth device,
 - "ipts": enable support for Surface devices touchscreen with kernel 5.4 / 5.10 (thanks go to the linux-surface team, especially StollD)